Scroll down for a transcription of this episode.

 SHUKA KALANTARI: White also studies the flip side of water: all of its possible health impacts and drawbacks.

-MAT WHITE: everything from drowning, drowning to microbial water pollution, to heavy chemicals in the environment to destructive flooding and so on.
-So we, we know that the risks go hand in hand, and it's really important not to lose sight of that.
+MAT WHITE: Everything from drowning, to microbial water pollution, to heavy chemicals in the environment to destructive flooding and so on.
+So we know that the risks go hand in hand, and it's really important not to lose sight of that.
 This is all to be taken seriously.
-But if we scare everyone away, We're potentially missing out on benefits you're not considering here.
-So our, our aim in all of this was to recalibrate the risk approach to water, to say there are benefits that are not being looked at.
+But if we scare everyone away, we're potentially missing out on benefits you're not considering here.
+So our aim in all of this was to recalibrate the risk approach to water, to say there are benefits that are not being looked at.

 SHUKA KALANTARI: White conducted a study across 14 European countries to show the economic impact on public health if people didn't have access to things like lakes, rivers, and beaches because of pollution.